Andr3xDev/tic-tac-toe/README.md

 ![Game Preview](docs/online.png)

-You have to run backend server by this repository: https://github.com/Andr3xDev/ARSW-TicTacBack
+Remember that you have to run backend server.

 </br>
 </br>